XRPLF/xrpl-dev-portal/content/reference-rippled.md

 # rippled #

-The core peer-to-peer server that operates the Ripple Network is called `rippled`.
-Each `rippled` server connects to the Ripple Network, relays cryptographically signed transactions, and maintains a local copy of the complete shared global ledger.
+The core peer-to-peer server that manages the Ripple Consensus Ledger (RCL) is called `rippled`.
+Each `rippled` server connects to a network of peers, relays cryptographically signed transactions, and maintains a local copy of the complete shared global ledger.
 The source code for `rippled` is written in C++, and is [available on GitHub under an open-source license](https://github.com/ripple/rippled).

 * [`rippled` Setup](tutorial-rippled-setup.html)
 * [API Reference](#api-methods)